McGill University campus

 But it does not engineer employment the way Waterloo does.
 Do you want structured industry pipeline?
 Or traditional academic prestige?
 That decision defines whether McGill is powerful — or misaligned.

-FAQs: McGill for Indian Students
+FAQs: McGill University for Indian Students

 Is McGill really the 'Harvard of Canada'?